davidjungermann/grpc-example/README.md

 For running the Go server:

-1. Run `make server` from the root directory to start the Go gRPC server.
+1. Run `make serve` from the root directory to start the Go gRPC server.

 For the TypeScript client: